maxtkc/mvths-wiki/docs/020-potentiometers.rst

 Exercise
 ~~~~~~~~

 Construct the following circuit on your breadboard by connecting the potentiometer pins (A and B) to power and ground.
-Again,
-the order does not matter.
-Make sure to use short jump wires for these
+Again, the order does not matter as long as one is connected to power and one is connected to ground.
+Make sure to use short jump wires for these connections.
-connections.
 Next set up a multimeter to measure the voltage at W (output).
-Remember to measure voltage at a point in
-your circuit you need to connect the black lead to ground (your reference) and the red lead to the point you are measuring (W).
-If you need help refer back to the
-section on multimeter.
+Remember to measure voltage at a point in  your circuit you need to connect the black lead to ground (your reference) and the red lead to the point you are measuring (W).
+If you need help refer back to the  section on multimeter.
 Turn the potentiometer all the way right and left and record the highest and lowest voltage.
-Since you will need to measure two points and move the potentiometer, I recommend using  `alligator leads <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=kix.53hctxuwjhmw>`__ with your multimeter so your hands are free to turn the potentiometer.
+Since you will need to measure two points and move the potentiometer, I recommend using alligator leads with your multimeter so your hands are free to turn the potentiometer.
 Record the following in your notebook.

 .. figure:: images/image60.png
    :alt: